sysmedicine/phd2020/LabPrep/README.md

 **Any problem that you find prior to the course, please email muhammad.arif [at] scilifelab [dot] se**

 ## Preparation Steps
 We will run most of our softwares inside a conda environment.
-You can either download the conda environment or download the pre-installed virtual machine (with virtual box)
+You can either download the conda environment or download the pre-installed virtual machine (with virtual box).
+Please pick one of out of three options below.

 ### Option 1: Using Virtual Machine with GUI (Complexity: Lowest; Download Size: Highest)
 Download Size: 8 Gb